eg1lgfp/gilman-family-practice/content/pages/style-guide.md

 image: images/FrontDoor of Clinic June 2021.jpg
 seo:
   title: About the Clinic
-  description: >-
+  description: >
-    An about page for general info about the clinic plus info about the medical providers
+    An About page for some general background/history of the clinic, including photo & Bios for each GFP provider, and more...
   extra:
     - name: 'og:type'
       value: website